-The claim persists: the Prophet Joseph Smith believed that he was translating the Book of Abraham from the fragmentary remains of a Book of Breathings, as evidenced by particular, single, hieratic signs taken from that book and placed alongside paragraphs of copies of the first chapter or so of the Abraham translation.
-In light of this perceived correspondence between the signs and the translation, many leapt to the conclusion that for the Prophet one hieratic sign mysteriously equaled one paragraph yield of text.
+The claim persists: the Prophet Joseph Smith believed that he was translating the Book of Abraham from the fragments of a Book of Breathings, as evidenced by particular, single, hieratic signs taken from a fragmentary sheet of papyrus and placed alongside paragraphs of copies of the first chapter or so of the Abraham translation.
+In light of this perceived correspondence between the signs and the translation, many leapt to the conclusion that for the Prophet one hieratic sign mysteriously produced one paragraph yield of text.

 And, without further ado, that spells fraud!

 "It never occurred to anyone to ask!"
 That was then--full half-a-century ago.
 Today we mustn't look askance at science, consensus, academics, newsreaders, singers, historians, grad students, weather reports.
-We dare not question.
+We dare not question authority.

 No wonder so many wind up thinking that the Book of Abraham has been proved wrong--dead and definitively wrong.
 To think otherwise invites the scold, the grin, the double-quick double-click, a simple chart or two.
 And no wonder many fail to see that the critics' principal argument rests upon the basis of "a dot and two strokes" or an owl sign.
 An argument made--in print!--by an Egyptologist!--and everyone throws up their hands in happy defeat.
 Yet it's ironic how the one class of people who never care about what any one Egyptologist, or even any particular group of Egyptologists, might say about anything, are the Egyptologists themselves.
 But isn't that the case with all scientists, academics, literary critics, freshmen, and the like?